-- Building Condition

-- o Five-year deferred maintenance per square metre

-- The cost to bring the school up to "good" condition over the next five years.
-This

-value is divided by gross area (square metre) to accurately compare buildings of

-differing capacities.

-- o Five-Year Facility Condition Index (FCI)

-- This is the building's five-year deferred maintenance divided by the replacement cost for the building.

-- o Building Age

-- The building age is considered to be the year of construction of the oldest part of the building.
-This year is subtracted from 2024 to calculate the number of years.
+- o Five-year deferred maintenance per square metre - The cost to bring the school up to "good" condition over the next five years.
+This value is divided by gross area (square metres) to accurately compare buildings of differing capacities. - Five-Year Facility Condition Index (FCI) - This is the building's five-year deferred maintenance divided by the building's replacement cost. - Building Age - The building age is considered to be the year of construction of the oldest part of the building.
+This year is subtracted from 2025 to calculate the number of years.

-- , Community Renewal
+Community Renewal

-- o Community profiles, environmental scan for total population and economic changes

-- While these factors are not explicitly ranked in the calculations, the information is factored into the enrolment projections which are considered.
+- Community profiles, environmental scan for total population and economic changes - While these factors are not explicitly ranked in the calculations, the information is factored into the enrollment projections, which are considered.

-- Efficiency solutions
+Efficiency solutions

-- o Building Energy Cost Index (BECI)

-- The cost (\$) of energy for a school building normalized/divided by the area of the building (2022)

-- o Building Energy Performance Index (BEPI)

-- The amount of energy (equivalent kilowatt hour ekWh or gigajoules GJ) for a school building normalized/divided by the area of the building (2022)
+- Building Energy Cost Index (BECI) - The cost (\$) of energy for a school building normalized/divided by the area of the building (2022) - Building Energy Performance Index (BEPI) - The amount of energy (equivalent kilowatt hour ekWh or gigajoules GJ) for a school building normalized/divided by the area of the building (2022)

-- Enrolment pressures
+enrollment pressures

-- o Five-year historical enrolment

-- Change in enrolment from 2019/20 to 2023/24 for the total school population

-- o Ten-year projected enrolment
+- Five-year historical enrolment - Change in enrolment from 2020/21 to 2024/25 for the total school population - Ten-year projected enrolment - Change in enrolment based on projections from 2024/25 to 2034/35 for the total school population - School utilization and the prospect that an improved facility will improve enrollment, attendance and achievement

-- Change in enrolment based on projections from 2023/24 to 2033/34 for the total school population - o School utilization - Calculation that shows how much instructional space in the school is being used by students - Functionality/programming and Health/Safety - o Additional context provided by administration for elevating priorities consider additional health/safety and/or program functionality considerations - o These drivers are explored in the Ten Year Facility Plan 2021-2031 and Three Year Facility Plan 2021-2024 from March 2021. - Legal - o Not applicable as it only applies to Francophone school divisions
+Calculation showing student instructional usage space in the school

+• Functionality/programming and Health/Safety

+- Additional context provided by administration for prioritization, including community engagement, shared use facilities and additional health/safety and/or program functionality considerations - The Ten Year Facility Plan 2021-2031 and the Three Year Facility Plan 2021-2024, which began in March 2021, adequately explore these drivers.

+Legal

+Not applicable as this primarily applies to Francophone school divisions

-These factors were considered in the creation of an aggregated list for all schools in the Division, informing the Three Year Capital Plan 2025-2028.
+These factors were considered in the creation of an aggregated list for all schools in the Division, informing the Three Year Capital Plan 2026-2029.